 Following the success of having her songs cut by other artists and touring with her band, Jill began to focus more on her own personal healing path and music journey.
 She chose to become sober in 2010 and wrote and released her first EP, “World I’m Living In” in 2012.
 In late 2013, after the death of her friend Wayne Mills, she joined up with Brigitte London as a founding member of the Last Honky Tonk Music Series, a historic music series dedicated to sustaining the artists, venues and communities.
 The Series hosts live shows, radio shows, and events using music as a uniting, healing tool, and provides a foundation that empowers artists to stay in creative control of their musical destiny.

-Her latest album, Just Jill, was recorded by The Tallent Brothers in Missouri, and released in 2016.
+Kinsey's album, Just Jill, was recorded by The Tallent Brothers in Missouri, and released in 2016.
 This album is human and authentic to its core, one half country and the other half southern rock ’n roll, and a ride through heartbreak, sensual expression, and redemption in getting sober.
 One of the tracks, a love ballad “With You”, has been covered by multiple artists in live shows across the country.
 “It’s been so amazing to see how this song reaches people.
 It’s traveled places I couldn’t have imagined, “ says Jill.

 Whether featured as a solo singer/songwriter performance or tearing up the stage with a face rockin’ band, Jill Kinsey is a powerhouse of energy and her music will open your soul, if you let it.